 If the system includes the High-Stability Option, then a zero flux current transducer is provided.
-The current transducer must be connected to the Model 430 rear panel CURRENT TRANSDUCER connector.
+The current transducer must be connected to the Model 430 rear panel HIGH CURRENT TRANSDUCER connector (or just CURRENT TRANSDUCER on legacy units).

 Operating the system without power applied to the current transducer (CT) can result in loss of control, and may damage the CT.